AgedToCommit/Resume-Critique-Tool/README.md

 It runs a structured critique first, asks you targeted questions about your actual experience, and only then helps you rewrite.
 The focus of the MD is focused around one section at a time, with you in control.

 I worked on manual resumes for hundreds of jobs, customizing, rewriting, adjusting, and trying again.
-I did the game of following 50 recruiters on linked in and reading all their posts to help structure my resume for "success" there are multiple repeated patterns that all recuriters follow this was the main "resource" used to build this tool.
-The unspoken truth about getting a job is both sides use Ai tools but there is a negative outlook when the applicant uses it and it's an accepted truth that recuriters have to use it.
+I did the game of following 50 recruiters on linked in and reading all their posts to help structure my resume for "success" there are multiple repeated patterns that all recruiters follow this was the main "resource" used to build this tool.
+The unspoken truth about getting a job is both sides use Ai tools but there is a negative outlook when the applicant uses it and it's an accepted truth that recruiters have to use it.

 > **The AI is the editor.
 You are the author.
 Your input is what makes this work.**